padmanabh007/Sudoku/README.md

-# Sudoko
+# Sudoku

-This is a SUDOKO game solver which is build in java
+This is a SUDOKU game solver which is build in java